 (See also the U.S. Preventive Services Task Force’s summary of recommendations regarding screening for pancreatic cancer.)

-The preferred tests are an abdominal helical CT or MRCP.
-If CT or MRCP shows apparent unresectable or metastatic disease, a percutaneous needle aspiration of an accessible lesion might be considered to obtain a tissue diagnosis.
+The preferred tests are an abdominal helical CT using pancreatic technique, MRCP, or endoscopic ultrasonography.
+If these tests show apparent unresectable or metastatic disease, a percutaneous needle aspiration of an accessible lesion might be considered to obtain a tissue diagnosis.
 If CT shows a potentially resectable tumor or no tumor, MRCP or endoscopic ultrasound may be used to stage disease or detect small tumors not visible with CT.
 Patients with obstructive jaundice may have ERCP as the first diagnostic procedure.

 Routine laboratory tests should be done.
 Elevation of alkaline phosphatase and bilirubin indicate bile duct obstruction or liver metastases.
 Pancreas-associated antigen CA 19-9 may be used to monitor patients diagnosed with pancreatic carcinoma and to screen those at high risk.
 However, this test is not sensitive or specific enough to be used for population screening.
 Elevated levels should drop with successful treatment; subsequent increases indicate progression.
 Amylase and lipase levels are usually normal.

 About 80 to 90% of cancers are considered surgically unresectable at time of diagnosis because of metastases or invasion of major blood vessels.
 Depending on location of the tumor, the procedure of choice for resection of the cancer is most commonly a Whipple procedure (pancreaticoduodenectomy).
 Adjuvant therapy with gemcitabine plus capecitabine is now recommended (2) and external beam radiation therapy is typically given, resulting in about 40% 2-yr and 25% 5-yr survival.
 This combination is also used for patients with localized but unresectable tumors and results in median survival of about 1 yr.
 Gemcitabine and capecitabine and perhaps other newer drugs (eg, irinotecan, paclitaxel, oxaliplatin, carboplatin) may be more effective than 5-FU–based chemotherapy, but no drug, singly or in combination, is clearly superior in prolonging survival.
 Patients with hepatic or distant metastases may be offered chemotherapy as part of an investigational program, but the outlook is dismal with or without such treatment and some patients may choose to forego it.